pantheon-systems/documentation/source/content/traffic-limits.md

 **Measurement**.
 Pantheon defines “visits” in the Site Dashboard as set out above under “Site Visits.”

 **Exclusions**.
 The traffic measurement model above describes those interactions specifically excluded.
-Inherent in our model is customer feedback and requests for Pantheon to consider additional exclusions by [contacting support](/support) if they experience issues with their site for any of the following:
+Inherent in our model is customer feedback.
+[Contact support](/support) to request that Pantheon consider additional exclusions if you experience issues with your site and any of the following:

 - **Static Assets**: Static requests (images, PDFs, CSS, JS, etc) are not included in traffic metrics reporting on the Site Dashboard.
 Under regular CMS use cases, these supporting requests to render HTML pages for users with browsers are not a concern.
 - **Excessive Bandwidth Usage**: Individual sites consuming excessive bandwidth may be contacted separately by Pantheon for monitoring and actions required to address any plan abuse.